Who are you?

-We always travel on our own, with just the plain flight tickets booked, and never pre-arrange hotel stays.
+We always travel on our own, with just the bare flight tickets booked, and almost never pre-arrange hotel stays.
 (In all the many, many months of travelling we only once ran into trouble and had a hard time finding a place to sleep: that was in Vadodara, in India.)

-All this means we travel lightly and always on a rather tight budget.
-The latter has two main reasons: one, it saves money; two, living and travelling — and sometimes roughing it — like locals (have to) do is a very interesting and intriguing (and occasionally frustrating) way to travel.
+All this means we travel light and always on a rather tight budget.
+The latter has two main reasons: one, it saves money; two, living and travelling — and sometimes roughing it — like locals (have to) do is a very interesting and intriguing (though occasionally frustrating) way to travel.

 What are your favourite countries?